 Six of the top nine point producers as rookies carried the day in the NHL Rookie of the Year odds.
-The three who didn't only lost out because they were the NHL's second-leading scorer among first-year players behnd the Calder Trophy winner during their rookie seasons.
+The three who didn't only lose out because they were the NHL's second-leading scorer among first-year players behind the Calder Trophy winner during their rookie seasons.

 Winning Doesn't Matter